-The AMNH, Dinosaur National Monument and the Yale Peabody Museum were all also suggested as possible sources, but none was able to help.
-Sauropod limb specialist Ray Wilhite was consulted, and concluded from his database that the choice was between elements that were the right size but poorly preserved, or well preserved but the wrong size.
-Since it would be necessary to combine elements from multiple specimens to create complete forelimbs, Scott Lucas of Phil Fraley Productions, in consultation with Wilhite, concluded that the best option was to sculpt forelimb bones based on a small but well-preserved associated specimen from Brigham Young University, scaled up.
-This specimen was BYU 681: specifically, the humerus BYU 681/4742, the radius BYU 681/4726 and the ulna BYU 681/4708 (Tschopp et al. 2019:33).
+The AMNH, Dinosaur National Monument, and the Yale Peabody Museum were all also suggested as possible sources of replacement humeri, radii, and/or ulnae, but none was able to help.
+Sauropod limb specialist Ray Wilhite was consulted, and concluded from his data that the choice was between elements that were the right size but poorly preserved, or well preserved but the wrong size.

-The femur BYU 681/11940 is 1330 mm in length (Klein and Sander 2008:256), compared with 1542 mm for CM 84 (Hatcher 1901:47).
-If BYU 681 were a single individual, this would indicate that it was 86% as large in linear dimension as CM 84, but the assignment of different parts of BYU 681 to different taxa makes this dubious.
-At any rate, 86% is too small an individual for casts of its bones to have been incorporated directly into the mount, hence the scaling of the sculptures.
+Since it would be necessary to combine elements from multiple specimens to create complete forelimbs, Scott Lucas of PFP, in consultation with Wilhite, concluded that the best option was to sculpt scaled-up forelimb bones based on a smaller but well-preserved and purportedly associated right forelimb from BYU locality 681, Cactus Park.
+Specific elements used were as follows: the humerus BYU 681/4742, the radius BYU 681/4726, and the ulna BYU 681/4708 (Tschopp et al. 2019:33).
+Wilhite (2003:33) had assigned all three bones to Diplodocus, but Bonnan (2007:1111) listed the humerus BYU 681/4742 as belonging to Camarasaurus.
+Ray Wilhite (pers. comm., 2024) confirms that the humerus “is part of a partial skeleton of a Diplodocus and lacks medially bowed body and medially offset head characteristic of Camarasaurus”.

-Wilhite (2003:33) assigned the humerus BYU 681/4742 to Diplodocus, but Bonnan (2007:1111) listed it as belonging to Camarasaurus.
-Hedrick et al. (2012:301), Mitchell and Sander (2014:768) and Dumont et al. (2014:783) all list the femur BYU 681/11940 as belonging to Apatosaurus, but it seems from Wilhite (2003:148) that BYU 681 is a composite of elements from different taxa — in which case the scaling calculation above may be poorly founded.
+The BYU humerus, radius and ulna respectively measure 61, 47 and 48 in length (Scheetz 2006).
+By contrast the right humerus of CM 662, from which the original mount’s right forelimb had been sculpted, measures 936 mm (McIntosh 2005a:68).
+The BYU animal, then, is less than two thirds the size of the previous forelimb provider.
+This is much too small an individual for casts of its bones to have been incorporated directly into the Carnegie Diplodocus mount, hence the scaling of the sculptures.

 Caudal vertebrae

-It has been generally assumed that the caudal vertebrae in the Carnegie mount are the original fossils.
-In truth, the situation is more complex than that.
-The anteriormost 12 caudals are from the holotype, CM 84, and the elements included in the mount are all the real fossils.
-But the remainder of the tail includes or has included several plaster replicas.
+It has been generally assumed that all the caudal vertebrae in the Carnegie Diplodocus mount are original fossils.
+In truth, the situation is more complex.
+The anteriormost 12 caudals are from the holotype, CM 84, and all are real fossils.
+But the remainder of the tail includes or has included several replicas composed of plaster, plastic, and even wood.

-As noted above, Holland (1906:254) explained that in the London replica, Ca13–31 and 33–36 were cast from CM 94, and Ca32 and Ca37–73 were cast from CM 307.
-It is natural to assume that the corresponding real fossils were used in the Carnegie mount, but this cannot be so.
+As noted above, Holland (1906:254) explained that in the London replica, Ca13–31 and Ca33–36 were cast from CM 94, and Ca32 and Ca37–73 were cast from CM 307.
+It is natural to assume that the corresponding real fossils were used in the Carnegie mount, but for numerous complex reasons discussed below, this cannot be so.

 Regarding CM 94, Hatcher (1901:4) listed among its bones 20 caudals and 11 vertebrae that were not at that point sufficiently prepared to be identified.
-He also noted that the caudal “sequence” was found disarticulated, and that the elements catalogued under this specimen number belonged to two or more individuals (Hatcher 1901:34).
-One of the 11 unprepared vertebrae (field no. 5) was subsequently identified as a cervical but the other 10 are probably all caudals (McIntosh 2005b).
-This gives us a total of at most 30 caudals from this specimen.
+He also noted that the caudal “sequence” was found disarticulated, and that the elements cataloged under this specimen number “doubtless pertain to two or more individuals” (Hatcher 1901:34).
+One of the 11 unprepared vertebrae, one (field no. 5) was subsequently identified as a cervical, but the other ten are probably all caudals (McIntosh 2005b).
+This gives us a total of at most 30 caudals from this specimen, which is in accord with Hatcher’s (1901:34) assessment of “between twenty and thirty other caudals”.
+(How can we explain the multiple individuals Hatcher alluded to?
+No information survives to our knowledge.
+We might speculate that some of the interloper elements were actually caudals of CM 84, but were that so then Hatcher would likely have raised the possibility.)